 What is the WORKDAY.INTL Function?

-The WORKDAY.INTL function is categorized under Date and Time functions.
+The WORKDAY.INTL function is categorized under Excel Date and Time functions.
 It is a robust modification of the WORKDAY function, as it works with customizable weekend parameters.
-WORKDAY.INTL will provide us with a date that is N working days in the future or in the past but allows us to determine dates that would be weekends.
+WORKDAY.INTL will provide us with a date that is N working days in the future or in the past and allows us to determine dates that would be weekends.
 We can also use the function to add or subtract days from a given date.

 In financial analysis, the WORKDAY.INTL function will be useful in calculating the number of workdays worked by employees, the due date of invoices, delivery time expected for an order, or a debtor aging schedule.
-The most important use is that we can customize weekends so we can use it across countries with different weekends.
+The most important use is that we can customize weekends, so we can use it across countries with different weekends.

 =WORKDAY.INTL(start_date, days, [weekend], [holidays])

 The function uses the following arguments: